RalfHerzog/docker-tcce/README.md

     FIRST_IN: 10s

-In development you likely do not want to want a day for a export.
+In development you likely do not want to wait a day for a export.
 Define a time period to wait for a single execution.
 For more detail have a look at [jmettraux/rufus-scheduler](https://github.com/jmettraux/rufus-scheduler)

     CONSUL_URL: http://dc1.consul:8300